woj-tek/petozoltan.github.io/_posts/2016-06-19-what-is-the-problem-with-inheritance.md

 And now let's see how and why programmers create class hierarchies and abstract classes in reality.
 They work on a certain feature and create classes for it.
 During the coding they might say:

-> "Oh, it is so generic, I extract it to a parent class."
+> "It is so generic, I extract it to a parent class."

 Or, even more often they discover the similarities between some classes and they say: